California voters pass Prop. 36 to make some shoplifting and drug offenses felonies

 California Proposition 36 on November ballot would increase penalties on drug, theft crimes

-Opponents, including Democratic state leaders and social justice groups, say it would disproportionately imprison poor people and those with substance use issues rather than target ringleaders who hire large groups of people to steal goods for resale online.
+Opponents, including Democratic state leaders and social justice groups, said it would disproportionately imprison poor people and those with substance use issues rather than target ringleaders who hire large groups of people to steal goods for resale online.
 The initiative would also take away drug and mental health funding that comes from savings from incarcerating fewer people.

 The measure would essentially unwind Proposition 47, which voters approved a decade ago and made some theft and drug crimes misdemeanors instead of felonies.